Bnlang · Programming Language

 Frontend: Lexer, Parser, Checker

-• Static checks for scope, arity, and optional type hints.
+• Static checks for scope and arity; bilingual diagnostics.

 Packages & Stdlib (why)

 BPM provides integrity checks and semantic versions.
-The standard library covers I/O, HTTP, crypto, and text utilities with identical APIs across three surface forms—so lessons don’t fragment.
+The standard library covers I/O, HTTP/WebSocket, templates, three databases, crypto, and text utilities — bilingual where it matters, identical behavior on every OS.

 Tooling (why)

-Formatter, test runner, docs generator, and scaffolding ship with the language.
+REPL, test runner, formatter, and scaffolding ship with the language.
 Upgrades stay predictable in classrooms and CI because tools evolve together.

 Interop (why not a walled garden)